nicolevanderhoeven/xios-guide-to-monsters/monsterfiles/lord of the hunt.md

 ---
-name: lord of the hunt
+name: Lord of the Hunt
 size: Medium
 type: Fey
 environment: